Hit enter after type your search item

 Calculating exponent by using for loop example

-As mentioned earlier, you may write your own logic rather than using the pow() built-in function.
+As mentioned earlier, you may write your logic rather than using the pow() built-in function.
 In the program below, we used a for loop to get the exponent:

 Sample Output: